-- 7.1 Any Athlete wishing to compete in Para Snowboard must have an Eligible Impairment and that Eligible Impairment must be Permanent. - 7.2 Appendix One of these Classification Rules specify the Eligible Impairment(s) an Athlete must have in order to compete in Para Snowboard. - 7.3 Any Impairment that is not listed as an Eligible Impairment in Appendix One is referred to as a Non-Eligible Impairment.
-Appendix Two includes examples of Non-Eligible Impairments.
+- 7.1 Any Athlete wishing to compete in Para Alpine Skiing must have an Eligible Impairment and that Eligible Impairment must be Permanent. - 7.2 Appendix One and Appendix Two of these Classification Rules specify the Eligible Impairment(s) an Athlete must have in order to compete in Para Alpine Skiing. - 7.3 Any Impairment that is not listed as an Eligible Impairment in Appendix One or Appendix Two is referred to as a Non-Eligible Impairment.
+Appendix Three includes examples of Non-Eligible Impairments.